 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 Seriously, this spiced pumpkin cheesecake is the perfect addition to your holiday dinners.
+We used a water bath for this recipe but if you want to see a different technique, see our recipe for cheesecake without a waterbath.

-Why You Will Love This Pumpkin Spice Cheesecake Recipe
+Here’s Why This Pumpkin Cheesecake Recipe Works

 Spiced pumpkin cheesecake served with dollop of whipped cream.